-Regular check-ins with their employees to stay in tune with their wellbeing is important.
+Regular check-ins with employee wellbeing is important.
 Research shows that employees with empathetic managers are more productive and are generally happier at work than those with managers who don’t lead with empathy.
 Put systems in place to check that employees feel listened to and understood and introduce leadership training to help managers lead with empathy.

-There are many strategies that help businesses monitor the mental burden of political events on employees and how to create a supportive workplace.
+There are many strategies that help businesses monitor the mental burden of global events on employees and how to create a supportive workplace.

 Global Diversity Practice can help you devise effective strategies for tackling cancel culture and ensuring that every employee feels included and accepted at work.